 Pharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or achieve commercial viability and acceptance by patients, doctors and payors.
 We have devoted most of our financial resources to research and development, including our studies in animals and clinical trials.
 We have not generated any revenue from product sales to date, and we continue to incur significant development and other expenses related to our ongoing operations.
 As a result, we are not profitable and have incurred losses in each period since our inception in 2010.
-For the year ended December 31, 2017, we reported a net loss of \$96.4 million and had an accumulated deficit of \$123.9 million as of December 31, 2017, \$42.3 million of which was attributable to the shares issued to NPBISPO Liquidating Trust, or Nereus Trust.
+For the years ended December 31, 2016, 2017 and 2018, we reported a net loss of \$12.5 million, \$96.4 million and \$57.5 million, respectively, and had an accumulated deficit of \$123.9 million and \$178.8 million as of December 31, 2017 and 2018, respectively. \$42.3 million of our accumulated deficit in 2017 was attributable to the shares issued to NPBISPO Liquidating Trust, or Nereus Trust.
 In connection with our initial public offering, or IPO, completed on March 14, 2017, we issued 2,112,963 ordinary shares to Nereus Trust and terminated the royalty arrangements between us and Nereus Pharmaceuticals, Inc., or Nereus.
-See "Item 5.
-Operating and Financial Review and Prospects - A. Operating Results-Results of Operations-Comparison of Years Ended December 31, 2017 and 2016-Research and Development."
-The patent acquired from Nereus was expensed as a research and development expense and the cost was determined based on the fair value of the issued ordinary shares of \$20 per share.
-For the years ended December 31, 2015 and 2016, we reported a net loss of \$8.0 million and \$12.5 million, respectively, and had an accumulated deficit of \$32.1 million as of December 31, 2016.
+The patents acquired from Nereus were expensed as a research and development expense and the cost was determined based on the fair value of the issued ordinary shares of \$20 per share.
 Substantially all of our operating losses have resulted from costs incurred in connection with our research and development programs and from general and administrative costs associated with our operations.
 We expect to continue to incur losses for the foreseeable future, and we expect these losses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, and begin to commercialize approved drugs, if any.
 Typically, it takes many years to develop one new drug from the time it is discovered to when it is available for treating patients.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may increase our expenses and adversely affect our ability to generate revenue.
 The size of our future net losses will depend, in part, on our ability to manage these aspects of our business.
 If any of our product candidates fail in clinical trials or do not gain regulatory approval, or if approved, fail to achieve market acceptance, we may never become profitable.
 Even if we achieve profitability in the future, we may not be able to sustain profitability in subsequent periods.
 Our prior losses and expected future losses have had, and will continue to have, an adverse effect on our shareholders' equity and working capital.

 We expect our research and development expenses to continue to be significant in connection with our continued investment in our ongoing and planned clinical trials for our current product candidates and any future product candidates we may develop.
 Furthermore, we plan to invest in pre-commercialization activities prior to obtaining regulatory approval and if we obtain regulatory approval for our product candidates, we expect to incur increased sales and marketing expenses.
-In addition, we incur additional costs associated with operating as a public company.
 As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses have had and will continue to have a material adverse effect on our shareholders' equity, financial position, cash flows and working capital.